Fall 2014 Graduate Student Competitive Grants Program

 II.
 Abstract: Limited to approximately 200 words.
 Use a separate sheet from body of proposal.
 This will be used for outreach purposes and should be written clearly so that it is understandable to a layperson.
 If selected for funding, this abstract will be uploaded to the CAS Research and Graduate Education website.

 III.
-Proposal: Limit the body of the proposal to four pages in 12 point font.
+Proposal: Limit the body of the proposal to four pages and number your proposal pages and use 12 point Times Roman font and number your proposal pages.
 All graphs and images will be considered part of the four page proposal.
 Cover page, Abstract, Citations, Budget, Budget Justification, and Curriculum Vita are not part of the four page limit.
-Please number your proposal pages and use the following headings in your proposal:

-· Background Information: Selectively review literature of your research subject.
+· Background Information: Selectively review literature of the research prblem.

 · Description of Proposed Research: Include research questions and methodology.

-· Impact of Research: Discuss the contribution that your research will make to societal issues.
+· Impact of Research: Discuss the contribution that the research will make to societal issues.

-It is anticipated that up to ten (10) awards of $2,000 will be awarded this fiscal year.
+The maximum budget for each award is $2,000.
 Expenditures can include, but are not limited to: lab supplies, wage payroll, animal care costs, DNA sequencing, analysis of soil samples, travel to research sites, and software for data analysis.
 Travel to attend scientific meetings is an unallowable expense.
-Please keep in mind that all expenditures must occur within the award timeframe.
+All expenditures must occur within the award timeframe.

-Awarded funds will be available by December 1 and must be expended by May 30, 2014; no extensions will be granted.
-Requests to rebudget funds must be made in advance by sending an email to firstname.lastname@example.org.
+Awarded funds will be available by December 1 and must be expended by May 29, 2015; no extensions will be granted.
+Requests to re-budget funds must be made in advance by sending an email to firstname.lastname@example.org.